The Two Sisters (folk song): Parallels in other languages

 In some variants, the story ends with the instrument being broken and the younger sister returning to life.
 In a few, she was not actually drowned, but saved and nursed back to health; she tells the story herself.

 This tale is also found in prose form, in fairy tales such as The Singing Bone, where the siblings are brothers instead of sisters.
 This is widespread throughout Europe; often the motive is not jealousy because of a lover, but the younger child's success in winning the object that will cure the king, or that will win the father's inheritance.

+A Ukrainian version of the folk song has the same name "Two sisters" and also known by the song's first line "Ой, світив місяць ще й дві зорі" meaning "The moon and two stars are shining."
+The story is about the older sister who was jealous about the beauty of the younger sister so she tricked the younger sister to come with her by the Danube river where she pushed her in to the river.
+When the girl started drowning and screamed for help the older sister threw her a yellow shawl saying: here it is for since you are the most beautiful of all.

 In Polish literature from the Romantic period, a similar theme is found in the play Balladyna (1838) by Juliusz Słowacki.
 Two sisters engage in a raspberry-gathering contest to decide which of them gets to marry Prince Kirkor.
 When the younger Alina wins, the older Balladyna kills her.
 Finally, she is killed by a bolt of lightning in an act of divine retribution.

 A Hungarian version exists, where a king has three daughters.
 The older two are bad and ugly and envy the younger child sister because of her beauty.
 One day, they murder her in the forest and place her corpse inside a fiddle.
 The fiddle plays music on its own and eventually is given to the royal family.
 The fiddle does not play for the evil sisters, but the princess is restored to life once her father tries to play it.
 The sisters are imprisoned, but the good princess pardons them once she becomes queen.

 The ballad also appears in a number of guises in Scottish Gaelic, under the name "A' Bhean Eudach" or "The Jealous Woman."
 In many of the Scottish Gaelic variants the cruel sister murders her sibling while she is sleeping by knotting her hair into the seaweed on a rock at low tide.
 When she wakes the tide is coming in fast and as she is drowning she sings the song, detailing her tragic end.